chancej715/powershell-tcp-socket-file-transfer/README.md

 # PowerShell TCP Socket File Transfer
 Transfer files over a TCP socket via PowerShell.
-This program was inspired by [this](https://www.reddit.com/r/PowerShell/comments/yjhlv0/comment/iuorp5p/) Reddit comment.
+This script was inspired by [this](https://www.reddit.com/r/PowerShell/comments/yjhlv0/comment/iuorp5p/) Reddit comment.

 # Usage
 On the receiving host, you may start a Netcat listener which writes bytes received to a file: